 The Next Big Thing on the Internet

-In six decades computing has progressed dramatically from basic computation within an organisation, e.g. production scheduling, to today’s world of ubiquitous instant access to an inexpensive global resource.
+In six decades computing has progressed dramatically from basic computation within an organisation, e.g. production scheduling and technical SEO, to today’s world of ubiquitous instant access to an inexpensive global resource.

 However, the next big thing on the Internet requires the computing timeline in figure 1 to be revisited.

 As the scope of hardware has increased so has the value-add of application software.
 Before the Internet, functionality increased from computation only to process management.
 These applications were designed to operate within organisations.
 In the 1980s the Internet then enabled systems integration, i.e. the passing of data messages between organisations.

 With the arrival of the Web came the opportunity to design applications to manage processes across organisations and individuals to support Solopreneur Marketing. eBay is a good example.
 More recently, the Internet of Things (IoT) has enabled applications such as Uber that maximise the value-add of computing by operating in “real-time”, interleaving events from individuals and organisations with signals from the IoT.

 Whilst eBay and Uber deliver value, the major economic and societal value delivered by computing today is trapped in business and Congress Net Neutrality designed for a bygone computing era to operate within organisations.
 This needs to be addressed.